newhavenio/code-of-conduct/README.md

 * Deliberate intimidation, stalking or following (online or in person).
 * Advocating for, or encouraging, any of the above behavior.
 * Sustained disruption of on-topic community discussions.
+* 'Headhunting'/targeting/cold calling members in an unsolicited way as a means to avoid channel-based community discussion.

 ## Consequences of Unacceptable Behavior